What is this service?

 The offer is for six counselling sessions, each lasting fifty minutes.
 This is in addition to the initial counselling assessment before the first session.

-Based on feedback, we recommend that the sessions take place on a weekly and consecutive basis, with the aim to start the first session in late September 2020.
+Based on feedback, we recommend that the sessions take place on a weekly and consecutive basis, with the aim to start the first session in February 2021.
 Timings of the weekly sessions will be arranged between you and the counsellor so they can take place at a time and date suitable for you.

 5. How will I access counselling?